KygoSkyrus/skychat/NOTES.md

 - use localstoreage or some othr place to store msg,, later u can update those msgs with db,, thi sway you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db

+## FINDINGS
+- firebase is keeeping user logged in forever(can be good , like if user wants out than he can logout , or elese he will be logged in always)

 # wouldnt hurt to have
+- delete a SINGLE MSG
 - add msgs copy and reply feature (least pripority)
 - msg delete option for both parties if the msg was sent in between a specific hour
-- delete a SINGLE MSG
+- when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed